Mýrdalsjökull

+The glacier contributes to the most serious natural hazard area of Iceland.

+Setting

-The icecap of the glacier covers an active volcano called Katla.
-The caldera of the volcano has a diameter of 10 km and the volcano erupts usually every 40–80 years.
+The icecap of the glacier covers an active volcano.
+The caldera of Katla has a diameter of 10 km and the volcano erupts usually every 40–80 years.
 The last eruption took place in 1918.
 Scientists are actively monitoring the volcano, particularly after the eruption of nearby Eyjafjallajökull began in April 2010.
-Since the year 930, 16 eruptions have been documented.
+There is a further historic relationship with Eyjafjallajökull as the two glaciers were continuous as a single ice cap at the end of the 19th century and only separated into the larger Mýrdalsjökull and smaller Eyjafjallajökull in the middle of the twentieth century.
+Since the year 930, 16 eruptions have been documented and in the last 8400 years about 300 explosive basalt eruptions are known to have originated from Katla.

+While Katla mountain is 30–35 km in diameter at its base, more relevant to the present ice cover is its diameter closer to 20 km at 700 m elevation.
+The lowest pass out of the caldera is at 740 m.
+This caldera is between 650–750 m deep and is surrounded by a rim of 1300–1380 m high mountains.
+Ice cauldrons are found within the caldera.
+The glacier's recent peak ice cover has reached 1493 m in height and in the year 1980 it covered an area of approximately 595 km2.
+In 2016 the covered area of Mýrdalsjökull was believed to be 540 km2.
+The area was 520 sqkm in 2019.
+The volume of ice is about 140 km3.

-The Eldgjá, a volcanic eruption fissure about 30 km long, which erupted in the year 936, is part of the same volcanic system.
+The Eldgjá, a volcanic eruption fissure about 30 km long, which erupted in the year 939, is part of the same volcanic system.

 Before the Hringvegur (the main ring road round the island) was built, people feared traversing the plains in front of the volcano because of the frequent jökulhlaups (glacial floods) and the deep rivers to be crossed, although the road is still vulnerable to major events.
 Especially dangerous was the glacial flood after the eruption of 1918 when the coastline was extended by 5 km by laharic flood deposits.

-Mýrdalsjökull is an exceedingly wet location, with models suggesting it receives more than 10 metres of precipitation annually.
+Mýrdalsjökull is an exceedingly high precipitation location, with models suggesting parts of it receive more than 10 metres of rainfall equivalent annually.